canonical/rockcraft/docs/tutorial/flask.rst

 Cleanup
 ~~~~~~~

 And that's it.
-You can now stop the container and remove the corresponding
+We can now stop the container and remove the corresponding
 image:

 .. literalinclude:: code/flask/task.yaml